-As the Global Program Manager and Lecturer at the Hasso Plattner Institute of Design (the d.school) at Stanford Erik has been teaching design thinking – a human centered approach to problem solving and rapid innovation – to students from all over campus.
-His teaching included the flagship introductory class Design Thinking Bootcamp, classes on the intersection of storytelling, improvisation, and design, and Design Thinking for Public Policy Innovators.
+Erik is also affiliated with the Hasso Plattner Institute of Design (the d.school) at Stanford.
+As a d.school Teaching Fellow (2014), Global Program Manager (2015) and Lecturer (2014-present) he has been teaching design thinking – a human centered approach to problem solving and rapid innovation – to students from all over campus.
+His teaching included the flagship introductory class Design Thinking Studio, classes on the intersection of storytelling, improvisation, and design, and Design Thinking for Public Policy Innovators.

-Erik is a performing member of the San Francisco based improv troupe Human Knot.
+Erik is a performing member of the San Francisco based improv troupe the Polite Society Players.
 He loves radio and have produced pieces for the Stanford Storytelling Project and Green Grid Radio.
-On a weekend you'll either find him ascending a vertical rock or tucked away in a coffee shop with a book.
+On a weekend you'll find him backcountry skiing, baking, or tucked away in a coffee shop with a book.

 Global Program Manager & Design Researcher

 Stanford d.school | June 2015 - August 2016

 Managed week-to-week operations, strategic partnerships, and budgeting for the d.school’s Global Program (d.global).
 Led an interdepartmental design research project to understand and improve the experience of Stanford students studying abroad.
 Spearheaded the d.school’s experimentation with learning experiences outside of the classroom.

 Stanford d.school | August 2014 - June 2015

 Evolved and taught the following classes: Design Thinking Bootcamp (the d.school’s seminal introductory class in human-centered design), Adventures in Design Thinking, Sticky Stories, Improv & Design, Applied Improv & Negotiation, and Human Scale Cities.
 Led the research for and co-taught a class on the applications of human-centered design in the public sector: Design Thinking for Public Policy Innovators (taught in 2015 & 2016).